-- SEND Code of Practice (UK, 2015) - UN Convention on the Rights of Persons with Disabilities and Optional Protocol, Federal Law No. (29) of 2006 concerning the Rights of People of Determination - Law No. (2) of 2014 concerning Protection of the Rights of Persons with Disabilities in the Emirate of Dubai - Government of Dubai 'My Community' initiative launched in 2013
+- UN Convention on the Rights of Persons with Disabilities and Optional Protocol, Federal Law No. (29) of 2006 concerning the Rights of People of Determination - Law No. (2) of 2014 concerning Protection of the Rights of Persons with Disabilities in the Emirate of Dubai - Government of Dubai 'My Community' initiative launched in 2013 - This policy and our individual school's information reports are based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation: - ➤ Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014

-Beyond compliance, Brighton College Dubai's Inclusion team's aim is to develop excellent partnerships with pupils, parents, and carers as they negotiate their journey through education to academic success, independence, workplace skills, leadership, and lifelong learning.
+Beyond compliance, Brighton College Dubai's Inclusion team's aim is to develop excellent partnerships with pupils, parents and carers as they negotiate their journey through education to academic success, independence, workplace skills, leadership and lifelong learning.

-3. Practice and Procedure
+3. Definitions, Practice and Procedure

-3.1 Inclusion and Learning differences
+3.1 Inclusion and Special Educational Needs (SEN)